pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/compound-text-search.md

 ## Expected Results

-Three documents should be returned, showing products which are post-apocalyptic themed DVDs:
+Three documents should be returned, showing products which are post-apocalyptic themed DVDs, as shown below:

 ```javascript
 [